 On the security dashboard, you get an overview of all current security alerts.
-The alerts identified are mapped to OWASP 2013 top 10 categories.

-The security monitor is only available for:
+The security monitor is available for the following languages:

-Our security monitor is built using security patterns from:
+The security monitor is built using security patterns from:

 - Codacy Scalameta Pro

 - ESLint (also: 1, 2, 3 and 4)